 The two main types of help which might be available for a child with diabetes are access arrangements and special considerations.

-Examples of access arrangements
+Some examples of access arrangements are:

 - Being allowed to take drinks and snacks into an exam to prevent or treat a hypo or hyper.